buildbot/buildbot/master/docs/developer/cls-buildsteps.rst

         Add a new logfile with the given name to the step, and return the log file instance.

+    .. py:method:: getLog(name)

+        :param name: log name
+        :raises KeyError: if there is no such log
+        :returns: :class:`~buildbot.process.log.Log` instance

+        Return an existing logfile, previously added with :py:meth:`addLog`.
+        Note that this return value is synchronous, and only available after :py:meth:`addLog`'s deferred has fired.

     .. py:method:: addCompleteLog(name, text)

         :param name: log name